fylkvmdev/dbump/README.md

 Using is easy.
 Invite the bot to your server using https://dbump.org/server/add and do "$setup".
 This will initialize your server to be setup with dbump.
 After you are done, type "$bump" and your server will be bumped to https://dbump.org/server

 # How do I selfhost?
 Fortunately, with the newest release of dbump, we are now possible to selfhost!
+Please note you're on your own doing this.
+You will get no support and any issues about self hosting will be closed.
+If you do selfhost, please respect the LICENSE.
 To selfhost:
-- Git clone the repository
+- Git clone the repository.
-- Run npm i -g windows-build-tools (Not required on Linux-based Operating Systems)
-- Run npm install
+- cd to the repository and npm i.
-- Run node . and let it make the rest of the files.
-- Run node . again and you should be good to go.
-### NOTE: Make a config.json file and put in the required values.
+- Once npm i has finished, run node dbump.js.
+It will guide you though inserting your tokens and API keys.
+- Once finished, you are done!
+Enjoy the clone.
+### Note: If you do not respect the license, we have the right to DMCA your bot or suspend your version of the bot.
+For further questions, email me at creators@uni2004.info
 # What does Premium do?
 Premium is a way to donate to the developers of dbump so you can get front page of dbump, front support, decreased bumping timers, and more!
 To donate, go to https://dbump.org/buy